-- •Digital interface codes beginning with 02A refer to the main drive system.
-A code beginning with 16A refers to the Digital Display. - •The first 2 columns of the troubleshooting guide will refer to the codes found on either the digital display, or LED light on the dash of your mower. - •Smartec Interface Tool can be used for detailed diagnostic troublshooting(Tool Functions, Page 23).
+- •Digital interface codes beginning with 02A refer to the right side drive system.
+Codes beginning with 04A refer to the left side drive system.
+A code beginning with 16A refers to the Digital Display. - •The first 3 columns of the troubleshooting guide will refer to the codes found on either the digital display, or LED light on the dash of your mower. - •Smartec Interface Tool can be used for detailed diagnostic troublshooting(Tool Functions, Page 23).